 The name of the access list.
-The global (common) (S,G) entry filter specifies which entries should be advertised.

-If a list is not specified, all multicast (S,G) entries are advertised.
+The global (common) (S,G) entry filter specifies which entries should be accepted.
+If a list is not specified, all multicast (S,G) pairs are accepted.

 This parameter is a numeric identifier of a previously defined access list and can be a number from either of the following ranges: